drduh/gone/README.md

 gone | jq .data
 ```

+The optional `-debug` flag can be used for additional verbose program output.

 # Configuration

 gone uses an embedded JSON-based configuration [config/defaultSettings.json](https://github.com/drduh/gone/blob/main/config/defaultSettings.json) as default settings.

-Copy the JSON file and pass its path to gone to override configuration options, such as listening port:
+Copy the JSON file and use the `-config` flag to override options:

 ```
 gone -config=mySettings.json